Skip to content Skip to footer navigation

 Defrost: A defrost/frozen setting is handy if you toast bread straight from the freezer.
 It adds time to the toasting cycle to allow the bread to thaw.

-Crumb tray: A crumb tray should be easy to slide out and insert back in after emptying, as well as have no places for crumbs to accumulate in the toaster over time which can affect its performance.
-Empty and clean the crumb tray frequently to avoid build-up and insects, and occasionally shake the toaster upside down for a more thorough clean, unless the instructions advise otherwise.
+Crumb tray: A crumb tray should be easy to slide out and insert back in after emptying, as well as have no places for crumbs to accumulate in the toaster over time (this can affect its performance).

 Exterior: Look for an easy-to-clean exterior with no crevices where dirt can be trapped, and no sharp edges that could scratch the benchtop (or you) when moving it.
 While stainless steel may look more attractive than plastic, it often takes more effort to clean.